Ben8t/operation/README.md

 1. `git clone https://gitlab.com/ben8t/operation.git`

-2. Add the following lines to your `.bashrc` script.
+2. Add the following lines to your shell session script (`.bashrc` or `.zshrc` or `config.fish`, etc...).

 ```bash
 export OPERATION_FOLDER=<installation_path>
 alias operation="${OPERATION_FOLDER}/operation.sh"
 ```

+`<installation_path>` is the full path where you cloned this repository.

 > Tips : you can change the alias by "ops" for your lazy fingers...

-`<installation_path>` is the full path where you cloned this repository.

 3. Run `operation briefing`.
-It may take a little time while it is building all Docker images. (improve coming soon...).
+It may take a little time while it is building all Docker images.

+> TODO : use field type in operation configuration files (`config.yml`) to separate builds.

 4. Run `operation test` to test the installation.
 This routine should print "Roger that." in your console.